About conventional colon surgery:

 The presence of fluid in the abdominal cavity is called ascites.
 Sometimes the cause of this fluid accumulation cannot be found without looking into the abdominal cavity, which can often be accomplished with laparoscopy.

-Non-invasive X-ray imaging techniques (sonogram, CT scan and MRI) may discover a mass inside or on the surface of the liver.
-If the non-invasive X-ray cannot give your physician enough information, a liver biopsy may be needed to establish the diagnosis.
+Non-invasive imaging techniques such as ultrasound, CT scan (computed tomography) and MRI (magnetic resonance imaging) may discover a mass inside or on the surface of the liver.
+If non-invasive imaging cannot give your physician enough information, a liver biopsy may be needed to establish the diagnosis.
 Diagnostic laparoscopy is one of the safest and most accurate ways to obtain tissue for diagnosis.
 In other words, it is an accurate way to collect a biopsy to sample the liver or mass without actually opening the abdomen.

 Your doctor may need information regarding the status of a previously treated disease, such as cancer.
 This may occur after treatment with some forms of chemotherapy or before more chemotherapy is started.
 Also, information may be provided by diagnostic laparoscopy before planning a formal exploration of the abdomen, chemotherapy or radiation therapy.